 This spin-off event from Radiodays Europe, which occurred the weekend before the conference, was intended for anyone interested in shaping the future of radio in Europe, and brought together media professionals, entrepreneurs, researchers and students, as well as people who had an interest or curiosity in media and innovation.
-In this respect, hackathons are a great opportunity for people from different backgrounds to work together in an open and collaborative manner, over a short period of time, to prototype new concepts, products or services, usually around a specific theme.
+In this respect, hackathons are a great opportunity for people from different backgrounds to work together in an open and collaborative manner, over a short period of time, to prototype new concepts, products or services, usually around a specific topic.

 On Sunday afternoon March 31, three projects (see below) were pitched to an international jury of experts and were judged according to seven criteria including ingenuity, creativity, impact, technology, marketability, sustainability and the quality of the pitch itself.
 In addition, a fourth project was presented, out of competition, by a participant who was not able to attend the entire event.
 Altogether, around 40 people were present at the presentations and the award ceremony.